jpvitan/sattrack-arcturus/README.md

 This project is under the [MIT license](https://github.com/jpvitan/sattrack-arcturus/blob/master/LICENSE).
 Please read the terms and conditions stated within the license before attempting any modification or distribution of the software.

+## ⚠️ Issues

+### Notice on Initial Response Times

+Users may experience slower response times for the first request to the API.
+This is a temporary issue related to our use of Render's free plan.
+We appreciate your understanding as we work to improve this.